 - Domain age.

 SEO Spyglass really is a great tool for finding backlinks and specific link data for your site.

 Ahrefs is the most popular site among SEO professionals.
 It does an excellent job of finding links to your website.
 Ahrefs provides a huge amount of data in the paid version.
 The free version is very limited, so to get the best out of this tool you need a paid subscription.

-I’m not a big fan of Ahrefs because I mostly use SeoPowerSuite and SemRush but I know many that find’ it indispensable.
-Also with their $7 for 7 days plan can help you for a fast diagnose.
+I’m not a big fan of Ahrefs because I mostly use SeoPowerSuite and SEMrush but I know many that find’ it indispensable.
+Also with their $7 for 7 days plan can help you with a fast diagnose.

 1.5 Majestic SEO